risk-first/website/introduction/Risk-Theory.md

 > The opposite of risk management is crisis management, trying to figure out what to do about the problem after it happens.
 > - Waltzing With Bears, Tom De Marco & Tim Lister

-This is not how Risk-First sees it:
+This is not how **Risk-First** sees it:

 First, we have the notion that Risks are discrete events, again.
-Some risks _are_ (like gambling on a horse race), but most _aren't_, as I've tried to show:  in the [Dinner Party](Introduction), for example, bad preparation is going to mean a _worse_ time for everyone, but how good a time you're having is a spectrum, it doesn't divide neatly into just "good" or "bad".
+Some risks _are_ (like gambling on a horse race), but most _aren't_.
+In the [Dinner Party](Introduction), for example, bad preparation is going to mean a _worse_ time for everyone, but how good a time you're having is a spectrum, it doesn't divide neatly into just "good" or "bad".

-Second, the opposite of "Risk Management" (or trying to minimize bad things happen) is either "Upside Risk Management", (trying to maximise the good things happening), or it's trying to make as many bad things happen as possible.
+Second, the opposite of "Risk Management" (or trying to minimize the "Downside") is either "Upside Risk Management", (trying to maximise the good things happening), or it's trying to make as many bad things happen as possible.
 Humans tend to be optimists (especially when there are lots of [Hidden Risks](Attendant-Risk)), hence our focus on Downside Risk.
 Sometimes though, it's good to stand back and look at a scenario and think:  am I capturing all the Upside Risk here?

 Finally, Crisis Management is _still just Risk Management_:  the crisis (Earthquake, whatever) has _happened_.
 You can't manage it because it's in the past.
 All you can do is Risk Manage the future (minimize further casualties and human suffering, for example).

-Yes, it's fine to say "we're in crisis", but to assume there is a different strategy for dealing with it is a mistake:  this is the [Fallacy of Sunk Costs]((https://en.wikipedia.org/wiki/Sunk_costs).
+Yes, it's fine to say "we're in crisis", but to assume there is a different strategy for dealing with it is a mistake:  this is the [Fallacy of Sunk Costs](https://en.wikipedia.org/wiki/Sunk_costs).

 Reality is Reality, [so let's meet it](Meeting-Reality).